xrdocs/design/_blogs/2018-04-30-metro-fabric-hld.md

 SLA, and uses PCEP or BGP-SRTE to dynamically program the ingress node with a specific SRTE Policy.

-The Compass Metro Fabric design also uses MPLS Performance Management to monitor link delay/jitter/drop (RFC6374).
+The Metro Fabric design also uses MPLS Performance Management to monitor link delay/jitter/drop (RFC6374).

 ## Transport Controller Path Computation Engine (PCE)